 The two groups of medications associated with these withdrawal symptoms (which psychiatrists call “discontinuation syndrome”) are called selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
 They include drug and brand names such as fluoxetine (Prozac), paroxetine (Paxil), sertraline (Zoloft), duloxetine (Cymbalta) and Venlafaxine (Effexor), and they have made a huge difference in the lives of millions of people with disabling depression.

 Problems with stopping these antidepressants were, generally, unknown when the first one, Prozac, hit the market in 1987.
-But today, with so many taking the medications — some for decades — there’s much more awareness about how carefully people need to wean off them.
+But today, with so many taking the medications — some for decades — there’s much more awareness about how carefully people need to wean off of them.